 Signs:

-• You tried ventilating, repainting, or dehumidifiers, but the damp keeps returning.
+- You tried ventilating, repainting, or using dehumidifiers, but the damp keeps returning.

-• You fixed drainage and checked the DPC, but the issue persists.
+- You fixed the drainage and checked the DPC, but the issue persists.

 5. Before Buying or Selling a House